RafaelAurichi/ScreenSound2/README.md

 When working with ````C#```` repositories, ensure that you have the appropriate ````.NET framework```` version installed that matches the project's requirements.
 You can manage different ````.NET framework```` versions through Visual Studio's project settings.

+# Generate OpenAI API Key
+Here's a quick step-by-step guide on how to create an API key for the OpenAI API, along with an explanation that the existing key expires after three months:

+ - Log in to your OpenAI account: Open your preferred web browser and navigate to the OpenAI website.
+Enter your username and password to log in.
+ - Access your API settings: Once you're logged in, navigate to the API settings page within your OpenAI account.
+This is typically found in your account or profile settings.
+ - Generate a new API key: Look for the option to generate a new API key or access token.
+Click on it to create a new key for your project.
+ - Provide a meaningful description: When generating the API key, you'll be asked to provide a description.
+Choose a description that clearly identifies the purpose of the key, such as "API key for XYZ project."
+ - Copy the generated API key: After generating the key, it will be displayed on the screen.
+Copy the API key and make sure to save it securely.
+Note that the key will not be shown again once you leave the page.
+ - Update your project with the new API key: In your project's code or configuration, replace the existing API key with the newly generated key.
+Make sure to use the correct variable or field to store the key.
+ - Consider key expiration: As you mentioned that the existing key expires after three months, it's crucial to keep track of the expiration date for the new API key as well.
+Set a reminder to renew or update the key before it expires to avoid any disruptions in your API access.

 # Contributing
 If you intend to contribute to the repository, please follow the project's guidelines and the standard GitHub workflow for contributing to repositories.